This video says about itself:

 Today, at a press conference, there was more clarity.

-A twitter message from the museum says that the skull of the newly discovered mosasaur (the only part of the animal recovered completely so far, though an important part) is about 10% bigger than the Paris specimen’s.
+A twitter message from the museum says that the skull of this mosasaur (the only part of the animal recovered completely so far, though an important part) is about 10% bigger than the Paris specimen’s.

 Dutch NOS TV says that probably, after the death of the mosasaur, scavenging sharks dispersed its remains.
 The search for other parts of the skeleton is still continuing.